The 4th of July marked the first anniversary of the death of my Father.

 But over the last weekend on this first anniversary, I realised two things;

 Firstly, that I had subconsciously carried out my grieving during the eighteen months that cancer increasingly washed over and through his body like an over-zealous Spring tide.
-Cancer is the cruelest mistress but there were moments of hope and even laughter.
+Cancer will dish out unimaginable cruelty, yet there were moments of hope and even laughter.

 It started in his throat leading to a tracheostomy which silenced his voice.
 As a result, he was given a board to write on as he eschewed a speaking tube.
 However, when friends would visit, they would write what they wanted to say on the board not realising it was for my father and not for them.
 They were just trying to do the right thing and that comedy of manners alone brightened the mood.